colindean/talks/code_review/Github Universe 2016/Code Review is an Architectural Necessity - Blog Series.md

 The qualities of a system that are valued are called **quality attributes**.
 Architecture as a practice universally chooses from an ever-expanding set of attributes to value when building a thing.
 Wikipedia maintains a great list of [quality attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes), but a quick example is the "choose any two" trichotomy of "fast, cheap, and sturdy".

-The word "ensure" is used in architecture to convey that XXXXXXXXXXXXXXXXXXXXX.

 ### Maintainability

 When the authors of a project move on, who will care for the project?
 People are not forever — they move to other projects or leave an organization, perhaps winning the lottery, we say.
 Neither are their *minds* forever — they forget what they did and why the did it after a few months, weeks, or even days — so it’s vital that an architecture values maintainability, so let’s talk about that first.